mlingo08/Minna-Lingo-Portfolio/critique-by-design.md

 </script>

 This activity allowed me to take a data source that was not ineffective and use it to tell a more compelling story.
 The original work was not invaluable, but it was simply listing the results and not leading the audience towards a certain opinion.
+With the new solution, research could be done to figure out why certain age groups prefer certain platforms.
+This new design asks more questions than the original design.

 ## References